-As part of the Do Good program, we provide our employees with two paid volunteer days each year and provide a 100% match for employee personal donations to eligible non-profit organizations up to \$4000 / £4000 per calendar year, subject to global matching caps.
+Through our global Do Good corporate responsibility program, we provide our employees with two paid volunteer days each year and provide a 100% match for employee personal donations to eligible non-profit organizations up to 4000 / 4000 / 4000 per calendar year, subject to global matching caps.
+Do Good engages employees and further enables their potential to have a positive impact in their local communities, and also serves to support our global CSR initiatives by maximizing donations and providing volunteer support to nonprofit organizations.
+In 2023, our employees supported 623 causes, volunteered a total of 13,527 hours, and with the company match, donated nearly \$500,000 in charitable contributions.